 I usually recommend using about half to one tablespoon of dispersant (10 – 20ml) in a bath.
 I tend to use the larger amount for liquid soaps or similar, and the lower for Essential Oil Dispersant as you tend to need less of the latter.

-How much Essential Oil Should go in a bath?
+How much Essential Oil should go into a bath?

-Like other methods of use, the amount of essential oil you should use in a bath will depend on a number of factors including – the particular essential oils you use, the age and state of health of the individual, as well as any sensitivities, allergies etc.
+Like other methods of use, the amount of essential oil you should use in a bath will depend on a number of factors.
+These include the particular essential oils you use, the age and state of health of the individual, as well as any sensitivities, allergies etc.

 Generally, I would work on about 6-8 drops in total for a normal healthy adult.
 For children over the age of 2 years, 2-3 drops are plenty.